Jonathan2251/lbd/source/funccall.rst

 From the mips assembly code generated as above, we see that it saves the first 4 arguments to $a0..$a3 and last 2 arguments to 16($sp) and 20($sp).
-:numref:`funccall-f2` is the arguments location for example code ch9_1.cpp.
+:numref:`funccall-f2` is the location of arguments for example code ch9_1.cpp.
 It loads argument 5 from 48($sp) in sum_i() since the argument 5 is saved to 16($sp) in main().